AdityakChauhan/charging_station/README.md

 ## Test Account
 ```
 Email: testuser@email.com
-Password: testuserpassword (this password is incorrect as of now, new correct password will be provided soon to test the website, sorry for the inconvenience causes ;_;)
+Password: testuserpassword (this password is incorrect as of now, new correct password will be provided soon to test the website, sorry for the inconvenience caused ;_;)
 ```

 ## Features